DrkWithT/OpenGL-Project-1/README.md

     - Drag `glad.c` into a new directory `src/Externals`.
     - Drag `glad.h` into `src/Includes/glad`, `glfw3` headers into `src/Includes/glfw`, and `khrplatform.h` into `src/Includes/KHR`.
  3. Precompile the GLAD code and GLFW code as `libglad.a` and `libglfw.3.3.dylib` respectively before placment in the `<project_root>/lib` directory.
  4. Run `project.sh d` for debug build to get started.
-The executable should be at `./build/src/glsample3`.
+The executable should be at `./build/src/glproject1`.

-You should see a whitesmoke colored background for now.
+### To-Do's
+ 1. Add support for uniforms to allow mesh movement.